microsoft/coyote/docs/_learn/programming-models/async/overview.md

 (see [here](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types.md)) that allows framework developers to create custom task types that can be used with `async` and `await`.
 This is where the magic happens.
-In production, `ControlledTask` enables C# to build a custom asynchronous state-machine that uses regular `Task` objects.
-However, during testing, Coyote uses dependency injection to supply a custom asynchronous state-machine that allows controlling the scheduling of `ControlledTask` objects, and thus systematically exploring their interleavings.
+In production, `ControlledTask` enables C# to build a custom asynchronous state machine that uses regular `Task` objects.
+However, during testing, Coyote uses dependency injection to supply a custom asynchronous state machine that allows controlling the scheduling of `ControlledTask` objects, and thus systematically exploring their interleavings.

 ## How to use asynchronous tasks